Gbemisola23/ebinnaturals/README.md

 * ### Home Page

      The website is designed to be welcoming and easy to use.
      It features a nav bar and nav links.
 It starts with the name of the website on the top left, search field in the midddle, my account and shopping bag to the right, followed by a navigation menu links,free shipping threshold text and footer.
      All these appear on every page on the site.
-Also found on home page is  a hero image accompanied by a hero text, and a shop now button beneath it.
+Also,  found on home page is  a hero image accompanied by a hero text, and a shop now button beneath it.

 ![home](static/images/welcome_page.png)